By Terry Corbell

-Secrets for sales success include: Five value perceptions that motivate customers to buy; seven steps to higher sales; and the three-step process for overcoming sales objections.
+Secrets for sales success include: 5 value perceptions that motivate prospects to buy; 7 steps to higher sales; and the 3-step process for overcoming sales objections.

-Weak economy or not, you need a noteworthy elevator pitch and be able to implement seven steps in your sales process to effectively sell your products or services for optimal revenue.
-That’s either in a two-minute discussion in a retail store or to sell big-ticket goods or services.
+You need a noteworthy elevator pitch and be able to implement seven steps in your sales process to effectively sell your products or services for optimal revenue.

 But even before your launch into your great elevator pitch and seven steps, it’s important to understand why people will buy from you – remember it’s always an emotional decision.

 Employees, Spokespersons – 52 percent.
-The key characteristics are integrity, judgment, friendliness and knowledge.
+The key characteristics are integrity, judgment, knowledge and friendliness.
+To convey the maximum friendliness, smile as much as feasible so the person will feel your friendliness.
 Remember, about 70 percent of your customers will buy elsewhere because they feel they’re being taken for granted by your employees.
 And customers normally will not tell you why they switched to your competitor.

 Image of Company – 15 percent.
 They are concerned about the image of your company in the community.
 Cause-related marketing is a big plus in forging a positive image.
 So is cleanliness and good organization.